-You know that managing type 2 diabetes isn't only about taking medication, so you've been trying to make better food and lifestyle choices.
-But figuring out what's healthy -- and what isn't -- can be confusing.
+You know managing type 2 diabetes isn't just about taking medicine.
+So you've been trying to make better food and lifestyle choices.
+But figuring out what's healthy and what isn't can be confusing.

-The supermarket is brimming with packaged items that appear to be diabetes-friendly because they don't have added sugar.
-But many contain carb-containing sugar substitutes, so they have the potential to send your blood sugar levels soaring.
+The supermarket is full of things that appear to be diabetes-friendly because they don't have added sugar.
+But many have sugar substitutes that contain carbs.
+That means they could send your blood sugar levels soaring.

 2. Swapping meals for meal replacement bars

 Losing weight can help, and meal replacement bars may seem like an easy way to slim down.

 Many meal replacement products are aimed at athletes.
 So they can be high in calories.
 Others contain ingredients like sugar alcohols (sorbitol and mannitol, for example), which can cause stomach trouble.